M-Scott-Lassiter/Alphanumeric-Encoder/README.md

 Both [contributions](/../../blob/main/CONTRIBUTING.md) and [bug reports](link) welcome.

-Leave a :star: if you find this project useful!
+Leave a :star2: if you find this project useful!

 </div>

-## Contact
+## :envelope: Contact

 Maintained by M. Scott Lassiter.